ihh/funkscene/README.md

 scene the player sees.

-The other two scenes (page variables `electrified` and `wise_choice`) are dead ends: they have zero choices available to the player, and are therefore interpreted as game-ending scenes.
-You can optionally add the keyword `#OVER` at the end of the scene, to indicate that this was a deliberate dead-end and the game is over at that point.
+The other two scenes (page variables `electrified` and `wise_choice`) are _dead-ends:_ they have zero choices available to the player, and are therefore interpreted as game-ending scenes (unless there is an implicit continuation;
+see below).
+You can optionally add the keyword `#OVER` at the end of a dead-end scene, to indicate that this was a deliberate dead-end and the game is over at that point (this will overrule the implicit continuation, if there is one).

 For middle passages, i.e. scenes that have only one choice, you can either list a single choice, emphasizing that the player is taking the